QiMeng-IPRC/QiMeng-Xpiler/artifact.md

 This repository contains all the scripts and benchmarks needed to reproduce our results on:

 1. **LLM-based code translation** (zero- and few-shot).
-2. **Backend performance profiling** across oneAPI, cuDNN, CNNL, rocBLAS.
+2. **Backend performance profiling** across oneAPI, cuDNN, rocBLAS.
 3. **End-to-end throughput tests** with and without self-debugging / SMT.

 ---